BeamlakTekle/BeamlakTekle/README.md

 😄 Pronouns: She/Her

-⚡ Fun fact: Outside of tech, I love walking, swimming, exploring new places, and listening to Ethiopian soul music.
+⚡ Fun fact: Outside of tech, I love walking, swimming, exploring new places, and listening to music.